ssbsukirat/medicine/Cardinal/CNS/Dizziness and Vertigo.md

 - Vertigo preceding a typical migraine headache but many times no or mild headache
 - frequent migraines in past may present as vertigo later in life
 - duration of vertigo minutes to hours, disequilibrium lasting upto days to weeks in very few
+- Motion sensitivity and sensitivity to visual motion (movies etc) common
+- without headache , features of migraine like photohobia, phonophobia, visual aura
+- treat with migraine prophylactic drugs
+# Menieres Diseases
+- Vertigo and hearing loss with pain, pressure and fullness of affected ear
+- Low-frequency hearing and aural symptoms
+- Audiometry shp